kevchant/GitHub-FabricDWDBProject/README.md

 * SOURCE_DW - Name of the source Data Warehouse.
 * FabricDW_Connection_String - Connection string to connect to the target Data Warehouse.

-You can change the workflow, but advise not to hard code in any sensitive details.
+Of course, you can customize the workflow the workflow to suit your needs.
+But I advise not to hard code in any sensitive details.

 You can find the alternative to perform CI/CD for Microsoft Fabric Data Warehouses using YAML Pipelines in Azure DevOps  in my '[AzureDevOps-FabricDWDBProject](https://github.com/kevchant/AzureDevOps-FabricDWDBProject)' repository.